Z-eq/ProjectAI/README.md

 -   **Description**:  Description of how the web page should be.
 Must be very specific and detailed.
 -   **Parameters**:
-    -   `description`:  Description of how the web page should be.
-Must be very specific and detailed.
-    -

     -   `template`: Template to be used for the web page, in JSON format.
 Multiple templates can be added.
     -
 #### Codexample for /web_generator: